Center for Environmental and Life Sciences (CELS)

 - New Jersey’s coastal infrastructure and development are thought to be the most susceptible to the impacts of climate change.
 According to the 2008 National Conference of State Legislatures Report on the Effect of Global Climate Change on the U.S., the anticipated sea level rise, flooding and major storms caused by climate change and other variables are predicted to claim more land in New Jersey than the national average due to local conditions that make the state’s shoreline particularly vulnerable to soil erosion and land subsidence.

-- CELS will play a pivotal role in conducting research that leads to innovative environmental solutions, and prepare scientists and professionals to address New Jersey’s economic and ecological impacts from global climate change.
+- CELS plays a pivotal role in conducting research that leads to innovative environmental solutions, and prepare scientists and professionals to address New Jersey’s economic and ecological impacts from global climate change.

 Critical to the Development of New Jersey’s Future Workforce